nationalarchives/design-system/src/components/button/index.md

 Icons can be used on either the left or right of the button.
 The default alignment is to the left.

-The set of icons available by default is [Font Awesome's free classic icons](https://fontawesome.com/search?o=r&ic=free&ip=classic).
+The set of icons available by default is [Font Awesome’s free classic icons](https://fontawesome.com/search?o=r&ic=free&ip=classic).
 You can set the `icon` parameter by using the Font Awesome icon name, for example "chevron-left" or "heart".

 {{ example({ group: "components", item: "button", example: "icon", html: true, nunjucks: true, size: "xxxs" }, 4) }}